Missing person: Japan

-It has been estimated that one hundred thousand Japanese people disappear annually.
-The term jouhatsu refers to the people in Japan who purposely vanish from their established lives without a trace.
+It has been estimated that 100,000 Japanese people disappear annually.
+The term jōhatsu refers to people in Japan who purposely vanish from their established lives without a trace.

 Latin America

 In the 1970s and 1980s, almost all South American countries were ruled for a long time by right-wing military dictatorships.
 Most of them violently suppressed the opposition, usually with the secret kidnapping of unwanted people by unnamed members of the security forces.

 While the families reported the disappearances, the victims were unjustly imprisoned, tortured and finally killed.
 In Argentina, they were loaded onto a plane and thrown into the sea.
-During the Argentina's military dictatorship (1976-1983), almost 30,000 people disappeared in this way, permanently and without leaving any trace.
+During the Argentina's military dictatorship (1976–1983), almost 30,000 people disappeared in this way, permanently and without leaving any trace.

 Russia

+During the Soviet era, forced disappearances of political opposition were commonplace, including imprisonment in gulags, torture, executions, and scientific experimentation.

 According to a report by the Russian news agency TASS released in 2018, between 70,000 and 100,000 people go missing in Russia every year.
 About 25% of missing persons cases remain unsolved.